The Yogurt Shop Murders

 The Yogurt Shop Murders is a 2025 American documentary miniseries directed and produced by Margaret Brown.
-It follows the 1991 Austin yogurt shop killings, exploring the trauma left and the investigation.
+It follows the 1991 Austin yogurt shop murders, exploring the trauma left and the investigation.

 It had its world premiere at South by Southwest on March 10, 2025.
 It premiered on August 3, 2025, on HBO.

 Premise

-The series follows the 1991 Austin yogurt shop killings, exploring the trauma of family members left in the aftermath of the crime, and the investigation.
-It includes interviews with family members and friends of the victims, lead police investigators John Jones and Paul Johnson, homicide investigator Mike Huckabay, author Beverly Lowry, correspondent Erin Moriarty, journalist Mike Hall, memory expert Robert Shomer, lawyers Joe Sawyer, Carlos Garcia, and Amber Farrelly, judge Mike Lynch and detective Dan Jackson.
+The series follows the 1991 Austin yogurt shop murders, exploring the trauma of family members left in the aftermath of the crime, and the investigation.
+It includes interviews with family members and friends of the victims, lead police investigators John Jones and Paul Johnson, homicide investigator Mike Huckabay, author Beverly Lowry, correspondent Erin Moriarty, journalist Mike Hall, former Austin filmmaker Claire Huie, memory expert Robert Shomer, lawyers Joe Sawyer, Carlos Garcia, and Amber Farrelly, judge Mike Lynch and detective Dan Jackson.
+The series finale includes interviews with genealogist CeCe Moore, falsely accused suspect Forrest Welborn, and the family and widow of Maurice Pierce.